spencerkingman/spenking-music/_posts/1090-01-08-golden-necklace.md

 Maybe you can pick the carcass cold
 I'll just be here
 Chasing bones and lights
-Till I drop through a noodle's eye
+Till I flop through a noodle's eye
 Or hole up in the hay of high ideals

 To gather in my life amess
 And braid a golden necklace.
 To turn my nose at childish things
 And braid the golden necklace

-All alone in my old heart
-Too, alive, but the scattered parts
-Can never seem to manifest whole hog

 --